zaproxy/zaproxy-website/site/content/blog/2025-10-07-solving-caido-labs/index.md

 ![idorinfo.png](images/idorinfo.png)

-Checking the HTTP request we see that "user_id" is sent in a POST request.
+Checking the HTTP request we see that `user_id` is sent in a POST request.

 ![idorreq.png](images/idorreq.png)